 Denise continues to be a true leader for civil rights in Cambridge.
-For more than 30 years, she has been an advocate for diversity and fairness.
+For more than 30 years, she has been an advocate for diversity, tolerance, and fairness.
 She has held town meetings on race and class and supported training programs and other activities to promote equal opportunity for people of color.
 Denise has been an active supporter of the YWCA's annual Stand Against Racism, Black Lives Matter, and Like Minded Parents, recognizing that these are crucial to creating a more just, equal Cambridge.
 Denise has been the local champion of women's issues, promoting great opportunities for women in business and leadership positions, and advocating for equal pay for equal work.

 Denise has also devoted considerable time and effort into winning recognition for civil rights pioneer Prince Hall.
 Prince Hall – a Revolutionary War era figure who established Black freemasonry, who fought to abolish slavery, petitioned George Washington to allow Black soldier’s to fight in the Revolution, and who blazed a path later picked up by Frederick Douglass and Martin Luther King, Jr. – was in danger of fading into the shadows of history until Denise joined the efforts to win him the recognition he deserves.
-Thanks to her tireless advocacy, the nation’s very first Prince Hall Memorial now resides on the Cambridge Common.
+Thanks to Denise's tireless work and advocacy, the nation’s very first Prince Hall Memorial now resides on the Cambridge Common.